ocp-hm-openbmc-opf-ami/meta-common/README.md

-# firmware.bmc.openbmc.yocto.openbmc-meta-intel
+# firmware.bmc.openbmc.yocto.meta-core
-This repo contains the openbmc-meta-intel layer that is used to build Intel`s OpenBMC firmware supporting Intel's reference platforms.
+This repo contains the meta-core layer that is used to build Intel`s OpenBMC firmware supporting Intel's reference platforms.

 This repo will be updated based on Intel Best-Known Configuration (BKC)